 Acupuncture treatments are usually performed while the patient lies on a massage table.
 The acupuncturist inserts hair-thin needles into various locations on the body.
 Because the needles are so tiny, generally patients feel only a slight sensation upon insertion.
 Many patients don’t feel the needles at all.

 Most of the points that are needled are on the torso and limbs, below the elbows and knees.
 The needles are typically retained for 20-25 minutes.
 Acupuncture produces an endorphin release, creating a pleasant, relaxed state of mind.
 Patients often fall asleep during the treatment.

-Depending on your treatment plan, Bartlett may include Tui Na massage (Chinese massage techniques that activate acupuncture points and channels), or other Traditional Chinese Medical (TCM) modalities, such as cupping or moxibustion.
+Depending on your treatment plan, Dr. Bartlett may include Tui Na massage (Chinese massage techniques that activate acupuncture points and channels), or other Traditional Chinese Medical (TCM) modalities, such as cupping or moxibustion.
 The entire procedure takes about an hour.